Housing costs, utility costs, rising costs and no end in sight – The future of housing in a price spiral – Image: Xpert.Digital

 definition

-This includes additional costs that arise in addition to the housing costs and are necessary for the operation and maintenance of the living space.
+This includes additional costs that arise besides housing costs and are necessary for the operation and maintenance of the living space.

 elements

-Additional residential costs include expenses for heating, water, electricity, garbage collection, chimney sweeps, caretakers, building cleaning, insurance (e.g. residential building insurance), and often also the costs for communal facilities (e.g. hallway cleaning, garden maintenance in rental apartments).
+Additional housing costs include expenses for heating, water, electricity, garbage collection, chimney sweep, caretaker, building cleaning, insurance (e.g., residential building insurance), and often also the costs for communal facilities (e.g., hallway cleaning, garden maintenance in rented apartments).

 Example

-Heating bills, water bills, electricity costs, waste disposal costs and janitorial services.
+Heating bills, water bills, electricity bills, waste disposal bills and caretaker services.

 🔍 In summary

-are the direct costs incurred for using the living space itself (rent or mortgage).
+These are the direct costs incurred for the use of the living space itself (rent or mortgage).

-are additional expenses that are necessary for the operation and maintenance of the living space, but do not directly affect the use of the living space itself.
+These are additional expenses that are necessary for the operation and maintenance of the living space, but do not directly relate to the use of the living space itself.

-Both types of costs together result in the total monthly housing expenses incurred for living.
+Both types of costs together make up the total monthly housing expenses incurred for living.

 We are there for you - advice - planning - implementation - project management